 Our Board of Directors

 Ana Alecia Lyman.
-After graduating Brown University with a dual degree in Public Policy and Portuguese and Brazilian studies, Ana was selected by the Peace Corps as a public health and organizational development volunteer to serve in Mozambique.
-During her service, she saw the need for economic empowerment to address social and health issues in the country.
-She hopes BOM will become a model for sustainable and ethical extraction of Africa’s natural resources.
-Lyman has worked as a consultant for various organizations, including the WWF, the German Technical Cooperation (GIZ) and Phytotrade Africa.
-Lyman also serves on the board of Phytotrade, the Southern African Natural Products Trade Association.
+After Ana Alecia Lyman graduated from Brown University with a dual degree in Public Policy and Portuguese and Brazilian studies, she was selected by the Peace Corps as a public health and organizational development volunteer to serve in Mozambique.
+During her service she saw the need for economic empowerment to address social and health issues in the country.
+In the decade after leaving the Peace Corps she created the ecologically oriented business Bio Oleos De Miombo (BOM) as a way for low-resourced communities in the country to create value from their standing forests and create jobs.
+The BOM team is committed to driving forward this replicable model for sustainable and ethical extraction of Africa’s natural resources.
+She also serves on the board of Phytotrade, the Southern African Natural Products Trade Association and has worked as a consultant for various organizations, including the WWF, the German Technical Cooperation (GIZ) and Phytotrade Africa.